Dcode99/rSubscriber/README.md

   implemented webserver.py to start the server (not used anymore);
   created APIhelper functions;
   set up resets and creation of mysql databases;
+  switched mongo implementation of zip code distances to use the csv file instead

 Nathan: